pysat/pysat/docs/dependency.rst

     __all__ = ['lib_inst1', 'lib_inst2']

-The tests folder contains an empty __init__ file to be compliant with ``pytest`` and the test_instruments script.
-Pysat includes a standard suite of instrument tests to run on instruments.
+The tests folder contains an empty __init__ file to be compliant with ``pytest`` and the test_instruments script.  pysat includes a standard suite of instrument tests to run on instruments.
 These are imported from the ``instrument_test_class`` in the main pysat test library.
 The ``test_instruments.py`` file can be copied directly into the library, updating